needylove/OrdinalEntropy/README.md

 # OrdinalEntropy
-The code of "Improving Deep Regression with Ordinal Entropy" in ICLR 2023.
-[PDF](https://openreview.net/forum?id=raU07GpP0P)
+The official code of "Improving Deep Regression with Ordinal Entropy" in ICLR 2023. [[PDF]](https://openreview.net/forum?id=raU07GpP0P).

 We currently provide a detailed code for experiments on the synthetic dataset, with a new visualization experiments for easy reproduction.